FKammerer45/botnet_detection/README.md

 ---

-## Contributions

-We welcome contributions to enhance the tool and make it more robust.
-Feel free to submit pull requests or raise issues for suggestions and bug reports.

----

 ## License

 This project is licensed under the MIT License.
 (Assuming MIT, please add a `LICENSE` file if one doesn't exist).